 Appropriate Vaccine Usage

-This is the percentage of residents who were given the flu and pneumonia vaccines.
-Higher vaccination rates should be standard at this point.
+This indicates the percentage of residents who were administered the pneumonia and flu vaccines.
+Higher vaccination rates should be the norm at this point.

 Residents Maintain Autonomy

-This datapoint measures the percent of long-term stay patients that required increased assistance with activities of daily living over time.
-ADL's include activities such as dressing and bathing.
-Some argue that this is a reliable measure of a resident's well-being.
+Measures the percent of long-term care patients who required additional assistance with activities of daily living over time.
+Activities of daily living include activities such as taking medications and eating.
+Many in the industry would argue this is a reasonable measure of a patient's well-being.

 Ability to Keep Residents Mobile

-This tells you the percent of patients who remained mobile levels over time.
-Retaining mobility is usually a good sign for residents' health.
+This tells you the percentage of residents who retained mobility levels over time.
+Optimizing mobility can be a good sign for residents' health.

 Short-term Care: Rehospitalizations